shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 **3) `label` group by `group` for `value` in `array`**

-Group by is a real short cut for adding options groups.
+Group by is really a short cut for adding options groups.
 In plain html, we need to use the `<optgroup>` tags to group a set of options.
 But here, we can specify ng-options to render optgroups based on `group` value.
 Let's see the below code.

 ```javascript javascript
 $scope.items = [